15 Best Things to Do in South Windsor (CT)

 Hartford

-The state capital is a matter of minutes away on the I-84 and warrants the trip for its culture and history.
+The state capital is a matter of minutes away on I-84 and warrants the trip for its culture and history.

 In the decades after the Civil War this was the richest city in the nation, a place of booming industry led by brands like Colt’s Patent Fire-Arms Manufacturing Company.